MaryAngelique/survey-form/README.md

   - Inside the form element, I can select a field from one or more groups of radio buttons.
 Each group should be grouped using the name attribute.✅
   - Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value attribute.✅
   - Inside the form element, I am presented with a textarea at the end for additional comments.✅
-  - Inside the form element, I am presented with a button with id="submit" to submit all my inputs.
+  - Inside the form element, I am presented with a button with id="submit" to submit all my inputs.✅